Islamic State video turns British attention to banned group

 Last March, 19-year-old Muslim convert Brusthom Ziamani was jailed for 22 years after being found guilty of plotting to behead a soldier, after being arrested carrying a 12-inch (30-cm) knife and a hammer, wrapped in a black Islamic flag.

-Since al-Muhajiroun was banned, members have operated under other labels, such as Islam4UK and Muslims Against Crusades, all of which were banned by the British government as other names for the same organization.
+Since al-Muhajiroun was banned, members have operated under other labels, such as Islam4UK and Muslims Against Crusades, all of which were banned by the British government as other names for the same organisation.

-Deen, the former member, said the organization had become more radical over time.
+Deen, the former member, said the organisation had become more radical over time.

-"We were not in favor of terrorism.
+"We were not in favour of terrorism.
 But those kind of restrictions are no longer there," he told Reuters.
 "Now things have changed and they have become more extreme in their views."

 (Editing by Guy Faulconbridge and Peter Graff)